We make War that we may ascend in peace

 A Non-Aggression Pact is a diplomatic status between two Realms that prohibits attacks against each other.

 - A leader can request a NAP to another Realm.
 Leaders of the other Realm can accept or decline it.
-The moment the NAP is accepted, a 12 hours timer begins.
+The moment the NAP is accepted it is active.

-- Once the timer runs out, the NAP becomes active and it is no longer possible to start attacks on the other Realm, except (like in the neutral status) on Towers or portals in construction/donation phase.
+- While the NAP is active, it is not possible to start attacks on the other Realm (except for Towers or Portals in construction/donation phase).

 - A NAP can be canceled.
-The cancellation of a NAP immediately notifies the other Realm and initiates a 12 hours timer.
-After 12 hours, the status changes back to Neutral.
+The cancellation of a NAP immediately notifies the other Realm and initiates an 8-hours timer.
+After 8 hours, the status changes back to Neutral.

 - Each declared war can last for up to 5 days.

 The War is won if a Realm steals a certain amount of Orbs from the enemy.
-The needed number of Orbs to be looted is 25% of the number of own Orbs (at the beginning of the war), but never less than 1000, and never more than 50% of the enemy’s total number of Orbs.
+The needed number of Orbs to be looted is 25% of the number of own Orbs (at the beginning of the war), but never less than 1000, and never more than 50% of the enemy’s total number of Orbs (Overflowing Orbs do count towards this number).

 Example 1: Realm A has 20K Orbs, Realm B has 40K Orbs.